Covid 19 Information

 Westlake United Methodist Church has moved to “virtual” interaction and suspend all in-person church activities and meetings effective immediately.
 This includes all Sunday morning classes and worship services.

-We have one online worship service at 11:15am.
+We have online worship services at 9:00 & 11:15am.
 It is super-easy to participate.
 Just click here.
-At 11:15am on each Sunday the livestream will begin.
+At 9:00 & 11:15am on each Sunday the livestream will begin.
 If you miss it, you can still click this link and, once the landing page loads, click on the archived service in the right-hand column to watch anytime.
 There will be two buttons on the top left-hand side of the screen.
 The top one will say, “Register Your Attendance” and the second will say, “Give Now” so that you can easily tell us who all is worshiping with us and submit your offering online.

 We look forward to the time when our WUMC Family can meet in person again!
 As you know, church leaders are planning our reopening strategy.
 In order to navigate the path ahead, it was clear that the congregation be given the opportunity to provide input.
 166 responses were received from 1,053 contacted for the congregation-wide survey, and we are thankful for the feedback.
 We are sharing the results of this congregation-wide survey executed May 15-19 regarding the impact, concerns, and plans for WUMC to re-open as the COVID-19 crisis continues.
 You can view to the Survey Results below.